 There however exists a solution that makes sure the NVR can find the camera even if the camera IP changes frequently.
 Our cameras support Dynamic DNS or DDNS service that allows frequently changing IP be mapped to a certain unchangeable domain name.
-The mapping database and its updating engine are hosted in one of the Dynamic DNS servers, most of which offer basic services for free, such as www.dyndns.org.
+The mapping database and its updating engine are hosted in one of the Dynamic DNS servers; the camera supports PLANET DDNS services for free.

 Every time the IP camera gets an IP that is different from previous one, it notifies the public DDNS Service about the change.
-The DDNS Service updates its database immediately, mapping the assigned domain name (for example camera123.dyndns.org) to the new IP address.
-In NVR settings, only the domain name (camera123.dyndns.org) is used to identify the camera.
+The DDNS Service updates its database immediately, mapping the assigned domain name (for example camera123.planetddns.com) to the new IP address.
+In NVR settings, only the domain name (camera123. planetddns.com) is used to identify the camera.
 Every time when NVR needs to connect to the camera, it asks from DDNS Service what the current camera's IP is.
 The DDNS Service instantly responds to NVR and tells it the camera's IP.
 Now NVR will use the IP of the camera to connect to the camera and the video stream from the camera to NVR can be initiated.

 As a result, NVR can always find the IP camera regardless of frequently changing IP address of the camera.
-Since there are so many public DDNS Services available for free, the PPPoE-based connection is really a good and low-cost solution for single-camera sites.
+Since there are so many public DDNS Services available, the PPPoE-based connection is really a good and low-cost solution for single-camera sites.